 How about a little happy hour between colleagues in your employee lounge or at a volunteer’s place?
 You could even provide a few beverages and snacks.

-This activity can easily be combined with others in this list.
+This team building activity can easily be combined with others in this list.

 17. A Videogame Night